 Discussion

 The ability to distinguish between different types of hematological malignancies has always been fundamental to effective diagnosis and therapeutic decision-making.
 Initially based on morphological examination, the classification of lymphoid neoplasia has gradually expanded to include new immunological, cytogenetic, and molecular criteria.
 While cytology does not provide an absolute determination of the type of lymphoid neoplasm, it serves as an essential diagnostic orientation tool.
 Consequently, immunophenotyping has become a critical component in the diagnosis and follow-up of chronic lymphocytic leukemia (CLL).
-This approach enhances morphological criteria with antigenic expression criteria (Safra & al, 2013) and has facilitated significant advancements in the field.
+This approach enhances morphological criteria with antigenic expression criteria (Safra et al, 2013) and has facilitated significant advancements in the field.
 The use of multiparametric panels in conjunction with immunophenotyping via flow cytometry has become an indispensable part of the diagnostic and follow-up process for chronic lymphoid neoplasia (CLN) (Mayeur-Rousse & al., 2013).
 The immunological profiles of CLN have been thoroughly delineated by various expert groups, aided by the classifications developed by the World Health Organization (WHO) and documented in international recommendations.
 In the absence of a marker that is both sufficient and specific to characterize a particular entity, the literature proposes several multiparametric diagnostic panels.
 The phenotypic characteristics and abnormalities observed have been extensively documented across numerous hematological malignancies.
 In combination with cytology, these characteristics can also be used to differentiate certain chronic lymphoid neoplasias.
 In this study, 51 cases of chronic lymphoid neoplasia were identified.
 The mean age of the patients was estimated at 57 ± 11 years, which is lower than the ages reported by Gokaba (63 years) (Gokaba & al., 2020), Meryeme (62 years) (Meryeme & al., 2020), Stevenson (71 years) (Stevenson & al., 2017), and Imane (70.5 years) (Imane et al., 2023), and is comparable to that of El Borgi (57 years) (El Borgi & al., 2024).

 This variation may be attributed to the duration of the studies and the sample size.
 Furthermore, sub-Saharan African populations are characterized by low life expectancies.
-The male predominance (sex ratio = 1.4) aligns with findings reported in the existing literature (Troussard & al., 2013; Gokaba &., 2020).
+The male predominance (sex ratio = 1.4) aligns with findings reported in the existing literature (Troussard et al., 2013; Gokaba &., 2020).

 The study revealed significant hyperlymphocytosis, with an average of 90,746 lymphocytes/mm³ and 52% of participants exhibiting lymphocytosis greater than 100,000 lymphocytes/mm³.
 The current findings were superior to those documented by Imane (Imane & al., 2023) and Biovert (Biovert & al., 2017), which reported mean lymphocyte levels of 62,260/mm³ (Algeria) and 20,900/mm³ (France), respectively.

-Lymphocyte immunophenotyping using flow cytometry (FPC) is an essential tool for confirming the monoclonality of B lymphocytes and differentiating chronic lymphocytic leukemia (CLL) from other B lymphoproliferative disorders (Zimmer & al., 2020).
+Lymphocyte immunophenotyping using flow cytometry (FPC) is an essential tool for confirming the monoclonality of B lymphocytes and differentiating chronic lymphocytic leukemia (CLL) from other B lymphoproliferative disorders (Zimmer et al., 2020).

 Clonality: Kappa clonality predominated, accounting for 63% (26 out of 42) of cases.
 The detection of either kappa or lambda light chains confirms monotypy, with a decrease in expression indicating a reduction in the antigenic density of the B cell antigen receptor (BCR) compared to that of normal B cells.
-This characteristic is associated with chronic lymphoid neoplasia (Cavailles & al., 2017).
+This characteristic is associated with chronic lymphoid neoplasia (Cavailles et al., 2017).
 Once the malignant nature of the proliferation has been confirmed, a combination of several markers is necessary to distinguish the various types of chronic lymphocytic leukemia (CLL).